 - Freelance platform for part-time jobs.
 Such freelance marketplaces allow college students to get their first job and earn some money.
 A popular example is College Recruiter.

 - Enterprise based marketplaces.
 Big companies turn to platforms like TopTal or FiverrPro to find specialists that match their specific demands.
+They often rely on custom enterprise software solutions for their unique requirements.

 - Contest platforms.
 They work the following way.
 Clients post the contest conditions on platforms like Arcbazar or DesignContest. Сontestants send their ideas.
 After a while, the clients determine the winners.